 Norway is the world's third largest exporter of oil and gas after Saudi Arabia and Russia.
 In 2012, it accounted for about 31% of all the EU's natural gas imports and 11% of its crude oil imports.
 Norway also produces a large amount of hydroelectric power which it will be possible to export to the EU in greater quantities if new grid connections are built.

 As a member of the European Economic Area (EEA), Norway fully participates in the EU's internal energy market and cooperates closely with the EU on reducing greenhouse gas emissions.
-The European Commissioner responsible for Energy and the Norwegian Minister for Petroleum and Energy meet annually for the EU-Norway Energy Dialogue.
+The European Commissioner responsible for Energy and the Norwegian Minister for Petroleum and Energy meet regularly for the EC-Norway Energy Dialogue.
 At the Dialogue, the two sides discuss how to coordinate their energy policies, including in the areas of research and technological development, and relations with other energy producing countries.

 Russia is one of the EU's largest suppliers of energy.
 In 2013, it accounted for 39% of its natural gas imports.